Dillan Rinaldi

-Dillan Yabran Rinaldi (born 1 June 2005) is a professional footballer who plays as a winger for Championship club Persikad Depok, on loan from Bali United.
+Dillan Yabran Rinaldi (born 1 June 2005) is a professional footballer who plays as a winger for Super League club Bali United.
 Born in Germany, he is an Indonesia youth international.

 Early life

 Rinaldi was born on 1 June 2005 in Cologne, Germany.
 Born to Indonesian parents, his family originate from Aceh, Indonesia and he can speak fluent Indonesian.

 Club career

 As a youth player, Rinaldi joined the youth academy of German side SV Bergisch Gladbach 09.
 Subsequently, he signed for Indonesian side Bali United in 2024.
 On 12 January 2025, he debuted for the club during a 1–3 home loss to Persik Kediri in the league.

 International career

 Rinaldi is an Indonesia youth international.
 On 25 March 2024, he debuted for the Indonesia national under-20 football team during a 1–1 home friendly draw with the China national under-20 football team.
 In 2024, he was called up to the Indonesia national under-20 football team for the 2024 Maurice Revello Tournament preliminary squad but did not make the final squad.